tusing/yubikey-pki/README.md

 ykman piv access change-puk
 ```

-Generate the root CA, and import it to your YubiKey:
+Generate the root CA, import it to your YubiKey:

 ```bash
 # Warning, this overwrites slot 9c on your YubiKey!